chrisgrieser/obsidian-quadro/README.md

 ```

 **Code Files**
-All markdown files in the folder `{vault-root}/Codes` are considered code
+All Markdown files in the folder `{vault-root}/Codes` are considered code
 files.
 (The folder is configurable.)

 When a code is assigned, a link back to the original location in the Data File